hildjj/peggy-test/README.md

   -u, --update                    Update the test file with the current test
                                   outputs
-  -g, --generate <sourceGrammar>  Generate a new test file from a grammar -h, --help                      display help for command
+  -g, --generate <sourceGrammar>  Generate a new test file from a grammar -q, --quiet                     Output as liitle info as possible -h, --help                      display help for command
 ```